Comparing the Galactic Bulge and Galactic Disk Millisecond Pulsars: Discussion

 \section{Discussion}

 Some of our luminosity functions are nested.
 We can go from Model A1 with $L = \eta E_{\rm cut}^{a_{\gamma}} B^{b_{\gamma}} \dot{E}^{d_{\gamma}}$ to Model A9 with $L=\eta$ by setting $a_{\gamma}=b_{\gamma}=d_{\gamma}=0$.
 As can be seen from the Model A1 fit in Fig.~\ref{fig:E_cut_B_E_dot_MCMC_Params_1} and Table \ref{tab:mcmc_results_parameters}, the data prefer the $a_\gamma=1.2\pm 0.3$ and $d_\gamma=0.5\pm0.1$ parameters to be larger than zero at high significance.
 This is consistent with the results of Table~\ref{tab:WAIC} where Model~A9 has a $\Delta{\rm WAIC}=42.2$ relative to Model~A1.
-As can also be seen from the $p_{\rm WAIC}$ values of Table~\ref{tab:WAIC}, Model~A9 only has around two fewer effective parameters than Model A1.
-The reason why it is not three is due to $b_\gamma=0.1\pm0.4$ not being significantly different from zero.
 Comparing the posterior predictive corner plots for Model~A1 in Fig.~\ref{fig:E_cut_B_E_dot_MSP_Params} and Model~A9 in Fig.~\ref{fig:efficiency_only_MSP_Params} we can see that Model~A9 does not capture some of the correlations in the data, particularly those between distance (shown indirectly in the form of dispersion measure) and the spectral parameter $E_{\rm cut}$ as well as between distance and period.
 A comparison of correlation coefficients between the real data and simulated data is shown in Fig.~\ref{fig:E_cut_B_E_dot_vs_efficiency_only_log_DM_log_P_correlation_coefficients}.
 More detail can be seen by comparing Tables~\ref{tab:model_a1_pvals} and \ref{tab:model_a9_pvals} which list the posterior predictive p-values for the correlations between observables for Models A1 and A9 respectively.
 Following the recommendation given in Section 6.3 of ref.~\cite{Gelman2013}, we consider posterior predictive p-values below 1\% and above 99\% to be of concern.
 As can be seen, the posterior predictive p-values for Model A1 are all comfortably within the 1\% to 99\% interval.
-In contrast to this, five correlation coefficients for Model A9 are outside this interval.
+In contrast to this, seven correlation coefficients for Model A9 are outside this interval.
 The correlation coefficient between $\log_{10}(P)$ and $\log_{10}({\rm DM})$ and also the one between $\log_{10}(E_{\rm cut})$ and $\log_{10}({\rm DM})$ are both particularly discrepant with the data.
 These logarithmic correlations are associated with the flux threshold which implies that, the more distant the MSP, the larger the intrinsic luminosity it is required to have in order to have a significant probability of being resolved.
 The point distinguishing Model A1 from Model A9 in regards to the relationship between distance and $E_{\rm cut}$ arises because of Model A1 having a significant positive $a_{\gamma}=1.2\pm 0.3$ in Eq.~\ref{eq:Model1}, while in Model A9 we have set $a_{\gamma}=0$. {Regarding the logarithmic correlation between distance and $P$, it follows from the presence of $P$ in the denominator of Eq.~\ref{eq:Edot} that the significantly positive $d_{\gamma}=0.5\pm0.1$ in Eq.~\ref{eq:Model1} leads to the negative correlation with the distance measures in Model A1, while, again, in Model A9 we have $d_\gamma=0$ by construction.}